davimeloni/qld-seifa-crime-analysis/README.md

 # 📊 SEIFA & Crime Rate Analysis (Queensland)

-This project investigates the relationship between socio-economic disadvantage (measured by SEIFA indexes) and crime rates—focusing specifically on domestic violence and violent crimes—across Queensland local government areas.
-The goal is to identify how socio-economic conditions influence serious crime, using regression analysis and data visualization.
+This repository contains the code and analysis for exploring the relationship between socio-economic indicators (as measured by SEIFA indexes) and violent and domestic violence (DV) crime rates in Queensland.
+The goal of the analysis is to understand how factors such as economic resources, education, and disadvantage impact crime rates in different regions of Queensland.

 ---